anitera/CoDiCE/README.md

 ## Contribution
-We welcome contributions to `trustCE`!
+We welcome contributions to `codice`!
 If you'd like to contribute, please fork the repository and submit a pull request.
 For major changes or feature requests, please open an issue first to discuss your ideas.

 ## License
-`trustCE` is available under the MIT License.
+`codice` is available under the MIT License.
 See the `LICENSE` file for more details.